brthanmathwoag/ebooks/README.md

 # ebooks

 I recently wanted to upload some HTML books to my Kindle.
-Disappointed by the way Calibre handles HTML files, I decided to make a script that would convert them to an appropriate format on my own.
+Disappointed by the way Calibre handles HTML files, I decided to make a script that would convert them to the appropriate format on my own.

 ## Contents